wg-perception/object_recognition_core/doc/source/quickguide.rst

 The currently stored models are on http://localhost:5984/model_viewer/_design/viewer/index.html

 Next objects should be trained.
 It may take some time between objects, this is normal.
+Also, this quickguide assumes that you are using :ref:`TOD <orktod:tod>` which only works for textured objects.
+Please refer to the documentation of other methods.

 .. toggle:: From Source